AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/upgrade-aemg-latest-version.md

 >
 > Follow the upgrade instructions specific to the licensed version of your product.

-You can upgrade your current version of Experience Manager Guides to version 5.1.0 Service Pack 3:
+You can upgrade your current version of Experience Manager Guides to version 5.2.0:

-- If you are using version 5.1.0, or 5.1.x , then you can directly upgrade to version 5.1.0 Service Pack 3.
+- If you are using version 5.1.0, or 5.1.x , then you can directly upgrade to version 5.2.0.
 - If you are using version 4.6.0, 4.6.x, 5.0.0, or 5.0.x, then you need to upgrade to version 5.1.0.
 - If you are on a version prior to 4.6.0, refer to [Upgrade Adobe Experience Manager Guides for version 4.4.0 and earlier](./upgrade-aemg-prev-versions.md) for detailed upgrade instructions.